FabianoEger/tago-documentation/analysis.rst

 ##var##
 *******
-When using environment variables, which can be set in the :ref:`analysis_general_information` at analysis settings, you will be able to call for that variable using "##" as prefix and suffix of the declared name.
+When using environment variables, which can be set in the :ref:`analysis_general_information` at analysis settings, you will be able to refer for that variable using "##" as prefix and suffix of the declared name.

 | **Examples**